tejasanilshah/tejasanilshah.github.io/code/_posts/2025-03-14-prefect-intro.md

 ---
 layout: single
 classes: wide
-title:  "Prefect Intro"
+title:  "Prefect - Airflow's hot cousin?"
 collection: code
 tags: prefect
 excerpt: "What was Airflow again?"
 ---

-# Prefect - Airflow's hot cousin?

 I got my first taste of task scheduling with plain old cron jobs.
 I used them to set up notifications with new and interesting words from a long text file on my Ubuntu machine.
 [GitHub repo](https://github.com/tejasanilshah/vocab-notify)